-Neil McGrath enters his 12th season with the Bears as the Defensive Line Coach, and has developed the defensive front line to where it is considered among the best in the Ivy League.
+Neil McGrath enters his 13th season with the Bears as the Defensive Line Coach, and has developed the defensive front line to where it is consistently among the best in the Ivy League.

 His 2008 defensive line helped the Bears allow just 77.1 yards per game, fourth best in the nation, and first in the Ivy League.
 First team All-Ivy tackle David Howard and two-time second team All-Ivy defensive end James Develin helped the Bears to their second Ivy Championship in the last four years.